Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 Tested with revision 1.1 Braveheart and revision 1.2 3GB.
 They seem to have the same issues however (if not mentioned below).
 (To clarify, of course, with rev 1.1, USB-C did not work at all and power drain when turned off.
 But this is well known and not mentioned below).

+Latest Mobian Phosh was used, starting from 2022-10.

 ## Bugs

 #### General (GNOME / apps / asorted)